despoinakotsopoulou/despoinakotsopoulou/README.md

-Currently, testing Google's Gemini Generative AI and getting familiar with its documentation -despite the API region restrictions-, while building my portfolio and learning Spanish with intensive daily courses, followed by the latest intensive Data Science & AI Bootcamp I completed at Le Wagon in December. </sub>
+Currently, getting to know Google's Gemini Generative AI and its documentation -despite the API region restrictions-, while building my portfolio and learning Spanish with intensive daily courses. </sub>